sebastien-plutniak/archeofrag/README.md

 ```

 Considering a stratigraphic sequence, adjacent and close layers in the sequence must have lower statistical distances than distant layers.
 Consequently, it is expected that the result of a hierarchical clustering computed on this distance table would reflect the order of the layers.
-The expected result is observed for Liang Abu surface and the first two layers, suggesting an absence of significant disturbance and admixture (\autoref{fig:similarity-dendr-fig}).
+The expected result is observed for Liang Abu surface and the first two layers, suggesting an absence of significant disturbance and admixture.

 ```r